NXP/GenAVB_TSN/README.md

 ```

 ### Linux
-Usually Linux target is built using a complete Yocto SDK toolchain which sets
+The Linux target is usually built using a complete toolchain, which helps
-environment variables for cross-compilation.
+setting most of the environment variables required for cross-compilation.
+In the case of a Yocto SDK/toolchain for example, the following command will
+setup $CROSS_COMPILE as well as other related environment variables:

 ```
 source /path/to/yocto/toolchain/environement-setup-xxx